 How to Calculate Oxygen Saturation At Altitude?

-The following steps outline how to calculate the Oxygen Saturation at Altitude.
+The following steps outline how to estimate Oxygen Saturation at Altitude.

 1. First, determine the altitude in meters (Altitude).

-2. Next, determine the temperature in Celsius (Temp).
+2. Next, determine the body temperature in Celsius (Temp).

 5. After inserting the variables and calculating the result, check your answer with the calculator above.